 The no-go alternative was considered.
-However, if the repair work is not undertaken, the apron slab and wingwall would continue to be undermined by ongoing erosion.
-Ultimately, the culvert and associated section of the road would fail and become unsafe for road users and very likely completely impassable over time.
+However, if the repair work is not undertaken, ultimately, the culvert and associated section of the road would fail and become unsafe for road users and very likely completely impassable over time.

 3. Impact Assessment and Mitigation measures